(A Rough Draft)

 - And many other options!
 I’m sure this list will still grow and change.

-Overnight in San Francisco: The Casa Loma Hotel
+Overnight in San Francisco: The Casa Loma Hotel (five stars to them for refunding us all of our non-refundable payment during CoVid-19!)

 After city-ing, the time has come….for Yosemite!!
 Happily, I have convinced my husband to camp not one, but three nights–twice in Yosemite, and again in Joshua Tree.
 While I love sleeping outside, he’s more for the basic amenities of mattresses and Wi-Fi…but it will be great!
 (Do we own a tent?
 Sleeping bags?
 Sleep pads?
 Nope.
 Still working on this whole concept, but it will, indeed, work.)
 Anyhow, hiking is my favorite thing in the whole world.
 Here are some of our basic ideas, made for flexibility based on snowfall in the Sierra Nevadas and weather!